mkumar183/my-diaries/01 - Diary Profession/reinventing-youself/I-Questions/70 Interview Questions.md

 - Leap in GenaI and automated Jira workflows.

-16. What motivates you in your career?
+16. What motivates you in your career? service to others.
-Passionate about building high performing teams.
 Adding value to people's lives, Generating wealth for Investors and providing better services to customers.
 Impacting all three major stakeholders plus vendors if involved.

 17. Describe a project where you had to meet tight deadlines.
 How did you manage it?
 - Plan backward